oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/02.Linux/kde-desktop-integration/docs.en.md

 ![](en/kde_kalendar1.png)

-Your events will already be synchronized /adding/removing/editing events is very similar to the Calendar app described before, any changes will be synchronized with your disroot calendar.
+Your events will already be synchronized.
+Adding/removing/editing events is very similar to the Calendar app described before, any changes will be synchronized with your disroot calendar.

 ![](en/kde_kalendar2.gif)
 ----------